We can all be excellent negotiators

 Listen and observe – Tune into what the other person is saying – or more importantly not saying – and this can help you to adapt your approach and modify your proposition.
 This doesn’t mean conceding on your bottom line but tuning into the other side will help you to know which benefits to highlight, examples to give and how much detail to share.
 And by observing carefully you can mirror their language use and communication style.

-Clarify– Avoid making assumption and feedback what you have understood.
+Clarify – Avoid making assumptions and make sure you feedback what you have understood.

 Time is on your side